prebys/vxi11-daq/Scope-Analysis/AAA-README.txt

                                      vertical scales the same as CH1.
 Also got rid of the "compiled" and "interpreted" stuff, which is meaningless for root6.
+   2.14     20-JUN-2024	  E.Prebys   Replaced all sprinf() with snprintf() to avoid a
+                                     bunch of warnings when loading.